samhaygood05/cellular_automata/README.md

-# cellular_automata
+# Cellular Automata

-this project originally started as a branch of my matrix library but I somehow ended up here
+this project originally started as a branch of my matrix library, but I somehow ended up here